niuniomartinez/allegro-pas/4.4/readme.txt

   the documentation, to translate it to other languages or to write more wrapper functions, develop demos and examples.

-  If you want to help, read the next section and contact me!
+  If you want to help, read the next section and contact us!